Meet the Team

 We envision a community of educators, creative professionals, community organizers, business people, philanthropists, and students knit together by their passion for art and education, coming together regularly to understand the connection between who we are and the places we live.

-“Art and education empower people to understand and express ourselves.”
+We do this because art and education empower people to understand and express themselves.